vikitaotiz/Victor-Blog/README.md

 ## Getting Started

+- Ensure you have rails installed by running 'rails --version'.
+Otherwise run 'gem install rails'
 - Click on the `Code` green button
 - By the right end of the read-only input containing the repository link click the clipboard icon to copy the link
 - In your local PC, open your terminal in the folder you would like to clone the repository into
 - Clone the repository with the command: `git clone (copied link)`; like so: `git clone https://github.com/vikitaotiz/Victor-Blog.git`
-- After the clone, type in the command `cd Victor-Blog` to access the directory on the terminal
+- After the clone, type in the command `cd Victor-Blog` to access the app directory on the terminal

-#### Play the game

-- After clonning the project, run rails server at the root of the project in the terminal.
+- Then run 'bundle install' to install all the required dependencies
+- Run 'rails server' to spin up a development server
 - Once the server is up, open this link 'http://127.0.0.1:3000' on your browser

 ## About the game